vuejs/docs/src/api/general.md

   ): ComponentConstructor
   ```

-  > Type is simplified for readability and omits generics.
+  > Type is simplified for readability.

 - **Details**